biocore/qiime/doc/tutorials/doc_sra_submission.rst

 **Output:** Produces files: :file:`experiment.xml`, :file:`run.xml` and  :file:`submission_second_stage.xml`

-The make_sra_submission script has the ability to include per-experiment attributes or links.
+The `make_sra_submission.py <../scripts/make_sra_submission.html>`_ script has the ability to include per-experiment attributes or links.
 The attributes and links should be specified in separate, tab-delimited files.
 For example, a file named :file:`attributes.txt` can be created with the following contents:

 ::